The planned release this Friday of a batch of fresh Prince songs has been hit with a legal challenge.

 The estate confirmed that it "is taking immediate legal actions to prevent Mr. Boxill's continuing violations of his agreement and the rights of the Estate and its partners in Prince's recordings."

-A press release announcing the Deliverance collection claims the "undiscovered studio recordings" were cut from 2006-2008 and will be released via RMA (Rogue Music Alliance), with a physical version of the set scheduled to drop June 2.
+A press release announcing the Deliverance collection claims the "undiscovered studio recordings" were cut between 2006 and 2008 and will be released via RMA (Rogue Music Alliance), with a physical version of the set scheduled to drop June 2.

 According to the RMA statement, Prince and Boxill co-wrote and co-produced all of the tracks beginning in 2006.
 Boxill spent the past year after Prince's passing completing the compositions and arrangements, finishing the production and mixing the songs.
 "Prince once told me that he would go to bed every night thinking of ways to bypass major labels and get his music directly to the public," he is quoted as saying.
 "When considering how to release this important work, we decided to go independent because that's what Prince would have wanted."